Senkaku Islands: Control of the islands by Japan and the US

 In 1988, a Japanese political group reconstructed a lighthouse on Uotsuri Island.

 In 2005, a Japanese fisherman who owned a lighthouse at Uotsuri Island expressed his intention to relinquish the ownership of the lighthouse, and the lighthouse became a national property pursuant to the provisions of the Civil Code of Japan.
 Since then, the Japan Coast Guard has maintained and managed the Uotsuri lighthouse.

-From 2002 to 2012, the Ministry of Internal Affairs and Communications paid the Kurihara family ¥25 million a year to rent Uotsuri, Minami-Kojima and Kita-Kojima.
+From 2002 to 2012, the Ministry of Internal Affairs and Communications paid the Kurihara family ¥25 million a year to rent Uotsuri, Minami-Kojima, and Kita-Kojima.
 Japan's Ministry of Defense rents Kuba island for an undisclosed amount.
 Kuba is used by the US military as a practice aircraft bombing range.
 Japan's central government completely owns Taisho island.

-The reaction of the Kan Cabinet to the September 2010 Senkaku boat collision incident was seen by former Prime Minister Shinzo Abe as "a very foolish move" and "frighteningly naive".
+On September 7, 2010, a Chinese fishing trawler collided with several Japanese Coast Guard (JCG) patrol boats in what became known as the 2010 Senkaku boat collision incident.
+Kan Cabinet's subsequent reaction to the incident (release of the detained Chinese crew members without any charges) was widely regarded as a diplomatic victory by China.
+On the other hand, the Japanese public attitudes were overwhelmingly negative, as they regarded the Japanese government's caving in to Chinese pressure as a shameful display of weakness, cowardice, and naive appeasement, with the former prime minister of Japan, Shinzo Abe, sharply criticizing the Kan cabinet's response, describing it as "a very foolish move" and "frighteningly naive".

 On December 17, 2010, the city of Ishigaki designated January 14 as "Pioneering Day" to commemorate Japan's 1895 incorporation of the Senkaku Islands.
 China condemned Ishigaki's actions.

-In May 2012, both the Tokyo Metropolitan and Japanese central governments announced plans to negotiate purchase of Uotsuri, Kita-Kojima, and Minami-Kojima from the Kurihara family, and on September 11, 2012, the Japanese government nationalized its control over Minami-kojima, Kita-kojima, and Uotsuri islands by purchasing them from the Kurihara family for ¥2.05 billion.
-China's Foreign Ministry objected saying Beijing would not "sit back and watch its territorial sovereignty violated."
+In May 2012, both the Tokyo Metropolitan and Japanese central governments announced plans to negotiate the purchase of Uotsuri, Kita-Kojima, and Minami-Kojima from the Kurihara family, and on September 11, 2012, the Japanese government nationalized its control over Minami-kojima, Kita-kojima, and Uotsuri islands by purchasing them from the Kurihara family for ¥2.05 billion.
+China's Foreign Ministry objected, saying Beijing would not "sit back and watch its territorial sovereignty violated."

 In 2014, Japan constructed a lighthouse and wharf featuring Japanese flag insignia on the islets.